Language: EN

 It is relatively simple, but imagine that in a real case it could be a longer and more complex statement.

-Even if it is not necessary, if you feel that it is necessary to improve readability, do not hesitate to use extra parentheses to clarify and control the order of evaluation.
+Even if it is not necessary, if you feel that it is needed to improve readability, don’t hesitate to add extra parentheses to clarify and control the order of evaluation.

 result = (a * b) + (c / a) - b

-Even, if necessary, we can divide the complex expression into multiple lines using intermediate variables to store partial results.
+If necessary, we can even split the complex expression into several lines using intermediate variables to store partial results.

 factor1 = a * b